Gajol/ApplicationArchitecture/ARA/ARA-Goals-Business.md

 1. Experimentation
 1. Collaboration

-## Guidance; Incorporate Systems Thinking in Transformational Programs
+## Guidance: Incorporate Systems Thinking in Transformational Programs

 Systems Theory in engineering considers both the business and the technical needs of all customers, with the goal of providing a quality product that meets the user's needs.
 Systems thinking, draws on this theory, and provides a perspective of seeing and understanding systems as wholes rather than as collections of parts.
 A whole is a web of interconnections that creates emerging patterns. – [Peter Senge](https://en.wikipedia.org/wiki/Peter_Senge) and the book [The Fifth Discipline - 1997](https://en.wikipedia.org/wiki/Peter_Senge)